zajonesck/betterTogether/README.md

 # Add a new client named "Big Boy Cope" with a birthday on "03/20/2016" to the production environment
 $ curl -H "Content-Type: application/json" -X POST -d '{"client_name":"Big Boy Cope", "birth_day":"03/20/2016"}' https://nn43xtyoif.execute-api.us-east-1.amazonaws.com/clients

-# The rest of the commands can follow a similar format...
 ```

 ## Recommended IDE Setup